 Any other medical conditions you may have

-Although your treatment recommendations will depend on these factors, there are some general steps for treating early-stage and locally advanced prostate cancer.
-Treatment options for advanced and metastatic prostate cancer are described later in this section.
+Although your treatment recommendations will depend on these factors, there are some general steps for treating prostate cancer by stage.
+These are described in "Treatments by stage of prostate cancer," further down this page.

 Active surveillance and watchful waiting

 If prostate cancer is in an early stage, is growing slowly, and treating the cancer would cause more problems than the disease itself, a doctor may recommend active surveillance or watchful waiting.